marceljsh/DaMi-FraudDetection-BPJS-CNN/README.md

 Hackathon to train the model, which can be accessed <a
     href="https://github.com/marceljsh/DaMi-FraudDetection-BPJS-CNN/blob/main/dataset.csv"> <button>here</button></a>.

 ---

 ### `📚 Business Understanding`

 ### `📑 Data Understanding`
-- Describe data: The dataset consists of 53 variables with a total of 200217 observations.
+- **Describe data**: The dataset consists of 53 variables with a total of 200217 observations.
+The dataset description can be seen in the table below.

   <img width="419" alt="image" src="https://github.com/marceljsh/DaMi-FraudDetection-BPJS-CNN/assets/70984049/0f42f02f-56cf-4c80-bbbd-c6e70df1ed27">

+- **Data Validation**: Evaluation phase, the goal is to ensure completeness and quality.
+Any missing values or noise in the data may be due to input errors, and it's important to fix these for accurate results.

 ### `🫧 Data Preparation`